Riopradheep007/Twitter-Disaster-Message-Classifier/README.md

     pip install -r requirements.txt

 ### Run
-Torun this model In Linux/Mac open Terminal.If you are Windows user open your command prompt.Run the command
+Torun this model In Linux/Mac open Terminal.If you are Windows user open your command prompt.
+Run the command

     python app.py